 A disease control program for bulls should include the following procedures: 1) Before use, bulls should be checked for brucellosis, tuberculosis, trichomoniasis, and paratuberculosis (ie, from a herd free of paratuberculosis).
 Bulls previously used in other herds, particularly herds in which disease status is not known, may spread diseases, particularly campylobacteriosis and trichomoniasis.
 2) Bulls should be vaccinated against infectious bovine rhinotracheitis, bovine viral diarrhea, clostridia, Haemophilus, campylobacteriosis, and leptospirosis.
 Vaccines should be administered at 6 mo and 1 yr of age and then annually, 1 mo before the breeding season.
 3) Breeding soundness examinations should be performed annually at the most economically advantageous time for the producer (usually 1 mo before the breeding season).

 All bulls should be on the premises 2 mo before the breeding season to allow them to adapt to the environment.
 Isolation of all new additions to the herd (bulls or cows) is recommended for proper adaptation and preparation.
 A breeding soundness examination consisting of a thorough physical examination including internal and external genitalia, measurement of scrotal circumference, and microscopic examination of semen for sperm motility and morphology should be conducted ~1 mo before the breeding season.
-(Also see Breeding Soundness Examination of the Male in Cattle.)
+(Also see Breeding Soundness Examination of Bulls.)